 Site Notes & Policies

-Currently, a new article is published by the 11th day of every month, and when the occasion warrants an "extra" is posted.
+New articles are published on the 11th day of the month, and when the occasion warrants an "extra" is posted.
 The site also hosts the editor's articles published elsewhere.

 Although copyrighted, original articles posted on Washington Decoded may be freely distributed and/or printed for non-commercial use, provided that credit is given to the author and the website, i.e., the author’s name and the month the article first appeared in Washington Decoded.

 While readers are encouraged to submit comments and corrections, this site is not a blog or running conversation.
 Readers' remarks will be edited for relevancy and length, and will be posted at the sole discretion of the editor.